OpenGeoscience/pygeojs/README.md

 Installation
 ------------

+Before installing, setup a virtual environment and install jupyter there.
+Then install either a release or developer version as follows.

-To install use pip:
+For a release installation, use pip:

     $ pip install pygeojs
     $ jupyter nbextension enable --py --sys-prefix @johnkit/pygeojs
     $ jupyter labextension install @johnkit/pygeojs

-For a development installation (requires npm),
+For a development installation (requires pip & npm),

     $ git clone https://github.com//pygeojs.git
     $ cd pygeojs